tabletcorry/haxby/IDEAS.md

 * Make python module to auto-discover haxby
-* Switch to using unix sockets exclusively, to allow parallel development
 * Add modes/flags to manage only the database within a running postgres
     * Would allow for multiple projects on shared instance without confusion
     * Would require using DROP DATABASE to ensure total wipe